naninovel/docs/docs/guide/compatibility.md

 Legacy (uGUI) text component is not supported by any of the built-in UIs or associated APIs; [TextMesh Pro](https://docs.unity3d.com/Manual/com.unity.textmeshpro.html) is used by default.

+## Input System

+Unity's [Input System](https://docs.unity3d.com/Packages/com.unity.inputsystem@latest) is supported by default.
+The legacy Input Manager is not supported.
+Custom input systems can be implemented by [overriding](/guide/engine-services#overriding-built-in-services) the `IInputManager` engine service.

 ## Managed Stripping

 "Medium" and "High" [managed bytecode stripping](https://docs.unity3d.com/Manual/ManagedCodeStripping.html) profiles are not supported.
 Either disable the stripping or use the "Low" profile (selected by default).